SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     1. Next we are going to add some functionality to our application.
 We need to add that the input for the user is saved to a database whenever our application is called.
 However, to not slow down the response to our user we want to implement this as a *background task*.
-A background task is a function that should be executed after the user have got their response.
-Implement a background task that save the user input to a database implemented as a simple `.csv` file.
+A background task is a function that should be executed after the user has gotten their response.
+Implement a background task that saves the user input to a database implemented as a simple `.csv` file.
 You can read more about background tasks [here](https://fastapi.tiangolo.com/tutorial/background-tasks/).
 The header of the database should look something like this: